How the type of ask in an appeal affects click rate

 The National Breast Cancer Foundation's mission is to provide help and inspire hope to those affected by breast cancer through early detection, education, and support services.

 Timeframe: 10/20/2017 - 10/24/2017

-National Breast Cancer Foundation was sending an email appeal for BCAM, and wanted to test click-through rate on a direct ask call-to-action (give your gift here) vs. a soft ask (learn more about how you can help).
+National Breast Cancer Foundation sent an email appeal for BCAM and wanted to test the click-through rate on a direct ask call-to-action (give your gift here) vs. a soft ask (learn more about how you can help).
 The rest of the email remained the same on the control/treatment.

 Does a softer ask increase click rate in an email appeal?

 |Treatment Name||Click Rate||Relative Difference||Confidence|

 This experiment has a required sample size of 1,198 in order to be valid.
 Since the experiment had a total sample size of 3,996, and the level of confidence is above 95% the experiment results are valid.

 The Flux Metrics analyze the three primary metrics that affect revenue (traffic, conversion rate, and average gift).
 This experiment produced the following results:

 The softer ask increased the clickthrough rate by 78%.
 It’s likely that the “learn more” call to action encouraged more people who weren’t initially planning to give to the donation page, while people who were already motivated to give a gift were more likely to click a link from a direct ask.
 This leads to a higher click-through rate but does not necessarily translate to more gifts.

 Question about experiment #2771